metacpan/metacpan-cpan-extracted/distros/G/Genealogy-ObituaryDailyTimes/README.md

 # NAME

-Genealogy::ObituaryDailyTimes - Compare a Gedcom against the Obituary Daily Times
+Genealogy::ObituaryDailyTimes - Lookup an entry in the Obituary Daily Times

 # VERSION